tomer-dev/meditation-practice/README.md

 # meditation-practice

 A meditation app with a user-selected bell is not so common online.
-If you find a fully maintained one, please let me know to close the project.
+If you find a similar fully maintained app, please let me know.

 One can use a service like Pond5 to get an inhale/exhale sound that he would like to meditate with.